About Lawton Oklahoma

 From the Lawton Home page you can also access a directory of area schools, a schedule of special events, and other sites of interest.

-Fort Sill is the home of the United States Army Field Artillery School and enjoys a very close relationship with Lawton.
+Fort Sill is the home to the Field Artillery Training Command and enjoys a very close relationship with Lawton.
 It houses many museums and points of interest that date back to the frontier days of the American West.
 The Old Post Quadrangle and the Apache warrior Geronimo's final resting place are but two examples of the rich history landmarks located at Fort Sill.

 OKLAHOMA!
 From the oil town of Ponca City in the north to the Arbuckle Mountains in the south, Oklahoma is proud to be the known as Native America.
 Visit this site to see just a sample of the rich tourism offerings of the state and to access the web sites of Chickasaw Cultural Center near Sulphur, The Tulsa Air and Space Museum in Tulsa, and much, much more.
 Visit TravelOK for more places to see.